Gosainkunda Trek – See One Of Nepal’s Most Beautiful Lakes

 The inhabitants of the Gosainkunda area are mostly Tamangs.
 The Tamang people constitute 5.6 percent of the population of Nepal and have their own language.

-The highlight of this Gosainkunda trek is sunrise at Laurebina, where there is a panoramic view of Langtang ridge.
+The highlight of this Gosainkunda hike is sunrise at Laurebina, where there is a panoramic view of Langtang ridge.
 This is the sunrise of a lifetime.
 At 15,120 feet, this is the highest point you will reach.

 Regional Map